deeptiarora01/pocketpills/README.md

-# Image Upload with Play Framework
+# Image Upload to S3 with Play Framework

 This is a sample project that upload image to  S3 bucket.
 Once the application is up and running you may choose multiple files to be uploaded on S3 bucket.